-In order to get to the island, you can either rent a boat or a kayak.
+In order to get to the island, you must either rent a boat or a kayak.
 There are no ferries to the island.

 How nice would it be to rent a boat for a day, cruise around the island and stop in some isolated beautiful spots for a swim or a picnic?

 We were completely fine, but it is not as easy as it looks.
-The guy who rented the boat to us said that there are more accidents happening that I can imagine.
-Some of them being quite silly.
+The guy who rented the boat to us said there are more accidents happening than I could imagine, some of them being quite silly.

 Now, about the pleasant part – it was definitely the most fun thing we did in Halkidiki!

-Mostly, my boyfriend was driving it, but I also managed the boat for a bit and it was SO much fun!
+Mostly, my boyfriend was driving the boat, but I also managed the boat for a bit and it was SO much fun!

-PRO TIP: Check the weather the day before you are going, if it is really windy it is best to move your trip to the next day (as it will be too bumpy).
+PRO TIP: Check the weather the day before you are going because if it is going to be really windy, it is best to move your trip to the next day (as waves will be too bumpy).

 NOTE: By the way, do not forget to take at least some snacks and a lot of water.
 You are going to be on the boat for many hours and Diaporos Island has maybe 1 hotel where you could get some food from.
 So, my suggestion is to take care of it in advance!

-PRICE: It is usually costs from 60€ per day depending on the boat (it usually can fit 4-6 people).
+PRICE: It usually costs from 60€ per day for a boat that can fit 4-6 people but the price really depends on the size of the boat you choose.
 The gasoline is paid on top of that separately (about 20-25€).
 I recommend booking well in advance, the boats sell out fast!
-You might find something last minute (we did), but your choice might be limited.
+You might find something last minute (we did), but your choices might be limited.
 The place to go is Vourvourou – that is where all the boat rental companies are located.

 Mount Athos cruise

 The third, easternmost peninsula of Halkidiki is Mt.
-Athos, a home of unique Orthodox communities and monasteries.
-This place is solely dedicated to prayer and worshiping of God.
+Athos, the home of unique Orthodox communities and monasteries.
+This place is solely dedicated to prayer and the worship of God.

 Mt.
 Athos is under UNESCO World Heritage protection and it is absolutely forbidden for women to enter.

-Men can enter the territory to see the monasteries from up close or to hike the untouched nature there, but they will need to obtain a special permit upon entering this autonomous zone (it is not hard to get one, though).
+Men can visit the territory to see the monasteries from up close or to hike the untouched natural surroundings there, but they will need to obtain a special permit to enter this autonomous zone (it is not hard to get one, though).

-A good solution for people who want to see the peninsula can be taking a cruise around it (the boat is not allowed to get closer than 500m to the shore!)
+A good solution for people who want to see the peninsula can be taking a cruise around it (the boat is not allowed to get closer than 500m from the shore!)

-The cruise takes about 2,5 – 3 hours during which you will see 8 out of 20 monasteries built on the peninsula.
-The info is also in English and in numerous other languages to help you find out the story of the place.
+The cruise takes about 2.5 – 3 hours during which you will see 8 of the 20 monasteries built on the peninsula.
+The info is also in English and in numerous other languages to help you learn a bit of history of the place.

 NOTE: You might want to take some bread to feed the seagulls.
 It is so much fun to watch them follow you all the way!

-PRO TIP: Stay on the left side of the boat to see the monasteries better, on the way back the boat won’t get so close to the shore to shorten up the way back.
-I also recommend staying at the end of the boat because this way you will see the seagulls better (and they were quite an attraction by themselves!).
+PRO TIP: Stay on the left side of the boat to see the monasteries better; on the way back the boat won’t get as close to the shore to shorten the return trip.
+I also recommend staying at the end of the boat because that is where you will see the seagulls better (and they were quite an attraction all by themselves!).

 PRICE: The price was 20€ and we booked it from our front desk (more on the hotel later in the article).

-Hotels choices are plentiful, so you would not have any problems with accommodation if you would want to stay for a couple of days.
+Hotel choices are plentiful so you would not have any problems with finding accommodations if you wanted to stay for a couple of days.

 NOTE: Make sure to visit Alikes Beach on Ammouliani Island, it is very beautiful!

-Parthenonas is a remote historical village that is worth stopping by in between your beach hopping, as it is quite charming!
+Parthenonas is a remote historic village that is worth stopping at in between your beach hopping as it is quite charming!